- American Physical Society Sites

 Duties of the Vice-Chair.
 The Vice-Chair shall act in place of the Chair-Elect if the latter is unable to perform his or her duties.
 The Vice-Chair shall perform such other functions as may be explicitly provided in the Bylaws.

 Duties of the Secretary-Treasurer.
 The Secretary-Treasurer shall maintain the records of the Division, Division activities, and membership lists.
-He or she shall notify the Executive Committee of matters requiring its decision and shall prepare the agenda of Executive Committee meetings and Business Sessions.
-The Secretary-Treasurer shall prepare minutes of Executive Committee meetings and Business Sessions and shall submit these minutes to each member of the Executive Committee and to the Executive Secretary within four weeks after each meeting.
+He or she shall notify the Executive Committee of matters requiring its decision and, with the Chair, shall prepare the agenda of Executive Committee meetings and Business Sessions.
+The Secretary-Treasurer shall prepare minutes of Executive Committee meetings and Business Sessions and shall submit these minutes to each member of the Executive Committee and to the Corporate Secretary within four weeks after each meeting.
 Following elections, such minutes are to include the results of the election and a roster of the current Executive Committee membership.

-The Secretary-Treasurer shall keep the Council and Executive Secretary of the Society informed of the activities and needs of the Division, and shall perform such other functions as may be explicitly provided in the Bylaws.
+The Secretary-Treasurer shall keep the Council and CEO of the Society informed of the activities and needs of the Division, (normally through the Division Councilor) and shall perform such other functions as may be explicitly provided in the Bylaws.

-The Secretary-Treasurer shall have responsibility for all funds in the custody of or placed at the disposal of the Division and shall authorize disbursements from such funds for expenses in a manner that is consistent with the general policies of the Society and the Division.
+The Secretary-Treasurer shall have responsibility for all funds in the custody of or placed at the disposal of the Division and, in consultation with the Chair, shall authorize disbursements from such funds for expenses in a manner that is consistent with the general policies of the Society and the Division.
 Financial records shall be kept on an annual basis consistent with the fiscal policies of the Society.
 The Secretary-Treasurer shall present a financial report at each meeting of the Executive Committee and at the annual Business Session of the Division.

-Duties of the Division Councillor(s).
-The Division Councillor(s) shall serve as liaison between the Council of the Society and the Executive Committee of the Division.
-Following each Council meeting, the Division Councillor(s) shall report to the Chair and the Secretary-Treasurer the Council actions that affect the Division.
+Duties of the Division Councilor.
+The Division Councilor shall serve as liaison between the Council of the Society and the Executive Committee of the Division.
+Following each Council meeting, the Division Councilor shall report to the Chair and the Secretary-Treasurer the Council actions that affect the Division.
 Reports shall be made to the entire Executive Committee during their regularly scheduled meetings.

-ARTICLE VII -- ELECTION AND TENURE OF THE OFFICERS, EXECUTIVE COMMITTEE MEMBERS, AND DIVISION COUNCILLOR(S)
+ARTICLE VII -- ELECTION AND TENURE OF THE OFFICERS, EXECUTIVE COMMITTEE MEMBERS, AND DIVISION COUNCILOR

 Qualifications.
-Officers, Division Councillor(s), and Members-at-Large of the Executive Committee must be members of the Division for at least one year prior to nomination.
+Officers, Division Councilor, and Members-at-Large of the Executive Committee must be members of the Division for at least one year prior to nomination.

 Ballot.
-The Vice-Chair, Secretary-Treasurer, Division Councillor(s), and Members-at-Large of the Executive Committee shall be elected by mail ballot as hereinafter provided.
+The Vice-Chair, Secretary-Treasurer, Division Councilor, and Members-at- Large of the Executive Committee shall be elected by electronic ballot as hereinafter provided.

 Nomination and Election of the Vice-Chair, Secretary-Treasurer, and Executive Committee Members.
-Each year the Nominating Committee shall nominate at least two candidates for the office of Vice-Chair, for Secretary-Treasurer during the final year of the term of the current Secretary-Treasurer, and for open positions of Members-at-Large of the Executive Committee.
+Each year the Nominating Committee shall nominate at least two candidates for the office of Vice-Chair, for Secretary-Treasurer during the final year of the term of the current Secretary-Treasurer, for the Division Councilor during the final year of the term of the current Division Councilor, and for open positions of Members-at- Large of the Executive Committee.
+In the case of nomination of any candidate for a second term, the Nominating Committee, in consultation with the Chair, will determine if the re-appointment is appropriate.
 The Nominating Committee shall notify the Secretary-Treasurer of the results not later than twenty weeks before the Regular Meeting, except under extraordinary circumstances.
 The Secretary-Treasurer shall also invite the Division members to suggest candidates for the various offices and Executive Committee positions.
 If as many as five percent of the total Division membership determined on 31 December of the year preceding the election suggests the same person for the same office, that person shall be deemed to have been nominated.

-The Secretary-Treasurer shall poll the Division membership by mail ballot, stating a closing date at least eight weeks prior to the Regular Meeting.
-Ballots shall be returned to and counted by the Secretary-Treasurer or his or her designate.
+The Secretary-Treasurer shall poll the Division membership by mail and/or electronic ballot, stating a closing date at least eight weeks prior to the Regular Meeting.
+Ballots shall be returned to and counted by the Secretary-Treasurer or his or her designee.
+In the case of elections when the Secretary-Treasurer is a candidate for a second term, the election shall be administered by a process determined by the Executive Committee.
 Election shall be decided by a plurality of those voting.
 If there is a tie, the Executive Committee shall decide the election, with the Chair voting only in the case of a tie among the other Executive Committee members.
-The Secretary-Treasurer shall communicate the results of the election to the Chair at least two weeks prior to the Regular Meeting and shall publish the results in a manner designated for official announcements.
+The Secretary-Treasurer shall communicate the results of the election to the Chair and the Society Corporate Secretary at least two weeks prior to the Regular Meeting or before the beginning of the calendar year when there is an election for the Division Councilor, and shall publish the results in a manner designated for official announcements.

 Official Year.
 The official year shall extend from the close of one Regular Meeting to the close of the next Regular Meeting.